What is this service?

 To date, MICHR has awarded more than $20M in pilot grants, which has led to more than $200M in extramural funding.

-Eligibility requirements and application guidelines are available at these links:
+Eligibility requirements and application guidelines for the current funding cycle are available at these links:

 Who can use this service?